 Minute 4: Squats – You’re almost done.
-Place your feet parallel to one another, a little wider than hip width apart.
+Place your feet parallel to one another, a little wider than hip-width apart.
 Slowly bend your knees, keeping your chest forward and your head up.
 Bend as deeply as your body allows and then return to standing.
 If you’re having trouble with balance, grab hold of a counter or the back of a chair.

 Minute 5: Meditation – You did it!
 Now it’s time to lower your heart rate.
 Simply relax and breathe deeply.
 Sit up straight or lie on your back and inhale through your nose, then exhale through your mouth.
-Try to relax your feet, knees, back, arms and hands, and your neck.
+Try to relax your feet, knees, back, arms and hands, and neck.

-You can focus on increasing your stamina for these workouts by paying attention to better sleep habits, consuming polyphenol-rich, lectin-free foods.
+You can focus on increasing your stamina for these workouts by paying attention to better sleep habits, and consuming polyphenol-rich, lectin-free foods.
 And if you discover you need an extra jolt of support, look to supplements such as Longevity Max.
 This cutting-edge solution was formulated in an effort to help you feel stronger, sharper, and more vibrant.†

 What Do We Know About Healthy Aging?